andrew/ultimate-awesome/README.md

 - [awesome-ebooks](https://github.com/LaicZhang/awesome-ebooks) - 收录开源的经典技术书籍 PDF 文件及相关网站，持续更新中.
 - [awesome-maker-br](https://github.com/makers-brazil/awesome-maker-br) - Makers Brasil.
 - [awesome-javascript-design-patterns](https://github.com/mazzur/awesome-javascript-design-patterns) -  A collection of awesome resources for learning design patterns in JavaScript.
-- [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [awesome-actions-on-google](https://github.com/ravirupareliya/awesome-actions-on-google) - A collection of useful things regarding Actions on Google.
 - [awesome-generative-ai-companies](https://github.com/AlexChalakov/awesome-generative-ai-companies) - A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.
-- [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [podcasts](https://github.com/learn-anything/podcasts) - Awesome Podcasts.
 - [awesome-security](https://github.com/mbcrump/awesome-security) - A collection of awesome ethical hacking and security related content!.